coding-to-music/coding-to-music.github.io/docs/source/Tuskgee-Medical-Experiments-40-years-of-untreated-Syphlis.rst

 .. figure:: assets/2-Tuskegee-Experiment-1932-1972.png
   :width: 80 %

-  :alt: A man receiving treatment in the Tuskegee Syphilis Study
+ A man receiving treatment in the Tuskegee Syphilis Study

 The men were monitored by health workers but only given placebos such as aspirin and mineral supplements, despite the fact that penicillin became the recommended treatment for syphilis in 1947, some 15 years into the study.
 PHS researchers convinced local physicians in Macon County not to treat the participants, and instead research was done at the Tuskegee Institute.
 (Now called Tuskegee University, the school was founded in 1881 with Booker T. Washington at its first teacher.)